Flank/flank-dashboard/docs/02_process.md

 ## Daily standup

 A daily asynchronous check in.
-Answer the following questions, with reference to the GitHub tickets.
+Answer [the following questions](https://support.standuply.com/article/97-how-to-customize-the-questions), with reference to the GitHub tickets.

-* What did you work on yesterday?
+* What did you do yesterday?
-* What will you work on today?
+* What do you plan on doing today?
-* What is getting in your way?
+* Okay, any obstacles?

 An example standup report: